 Without a proper application support process, the following issues might occur:

 - Two or more people are working on the same application problem.

 - Even worse, no one is working on the problem.

 - Problems have been fixed but users are not notified.

 - Application problems pile up as solving one creates another.

-It’s very likely that the CTO or IT Head of your organization will ask for someone to come up with an application support process quickly so that everyone in within the IT team knows who needs to work on what.
+It’s very likely that the CTO or IT Head of your organization will ask for someone to come up with an application support process quickly so that everyone within the IT team knows who needs to work on what.

-Sometimes, an application support process is also useful for people using the IT systems.
+Sometimes, an application support process is also useful for people using IT systems.
 When IT users are aware of what goes on within the IT team, they usually become more understanding leading to: